tushar-313/campus_galaxy/readme.md

 ---

 ## 📂 Project Structure
-campus_galaxy
+campus_galaxy/
-├── backend
+├── backend/
-│ ├── routes
+│   ├── routes/
-│ ├── controllers
+│   ├── controllers/
-│ ├── middleware
+│   ├── middleware/
 │   ├── db.js
 │   └── server.js
 │
-├── frontend
+├── frontend/
-│ ├── css
+│   ├── css/
-│ ├── js
+│   ├── js/
 │   ├── index.html
 │   ├── login.html
 │   └── register.html
 │
 └── README.md

-🔐 Authentication Flow
+## 🔐 Authentication Flow

-User logs in with email and password
+- User logs in with email and password

-Backend generates a JWT token
+- Backend generates a JWT token

-Token is stored in the browser
+- Token is stored in the browser

-Unauthenticated users are redirected to the login page
+- Unauthenticated users are redirected to the login page

-⚙️ Environment Variables
+## ⚙️ Environment Variables

-Create a .env file inside the backend folder:
+Create a `.env` file for local development.

-JWT_SECRET=your_secret_key
-MYSQL_URL=your_mysql_public_url
+In production, environment variables are configured on the hosting platform.

-🧪 Run Locally
+## 🧪 Run Locally

 Steps:

-Clone the repository
+1. Clone the repository

-Go to the backend folder
+2. Navigate to the `backend` folder

-Install dependencies
+3. Install dependencies

-Start the server
+4. Start the server

 Open in browser:
 http://localhost:3000

+---

-☁️ Deployment
+## ☁️ Deployment

-Backend deployed on Render
+- Backend deployed on Render

-MySQL database hosted on Railway
+- MySQL database hosted on Railway
+- The application is accessed via a public Render URL
+- Environment variables are configured on the hosting platform

-Uptime monitoring used to avoid cold starts
+- Uptime monitoring is used to reduce cold starts

+---

-👨‍💻 Author
+## 👨‍💻 Author

-Tushar Agarwal
+**Tushar Agarwal**
 B.Tech CSE, IIIT Nagpur

+---

-📌 Note
+## 📌 Note

 This project was built for learning full-stack development and real deployment workflows.